pmmrb1967/pdfplumber_usage_example/README.md

 └── README.md               # This file
 </pre>

-## 🚨 Limitations
-Not AI-based: Relies on deterministic parsing rules (unlike LLM-based tools).

-PDF Format-Specific: Designed for the provided Internal Medicine Residency PDF structure.

-Requires Cleanup: Some edge cases may need manual review (logged in detail).
+## Input Example.pdf file used as Example

 ## 📜 Logging Example
 | DATE_TIME          | FILE_NAME  | PAGE_NUMBER | DESCRIPTION                              |
 |--------------------|------------|-------------|------------------------------------------|
 | 2025-05-14 14:30:12 | sample.pdf | 3           | Missing email in Program Number '1234567890' |
 | 2025-05-14 14:30:13 | sample.pdf | 5           | Program number '123' is not 10 digits    |

+## 🚨 Limitations
+Not AI-based: Relies on deterministic parsing rules (unlike LLM-based tools).

+PDF Format-Specific: Designed for the provided Internal Medicine Residency PDF structure.

+Requires Cleanup: Some edge cases may need manual review (logged in detail).

 ## 📄 License
 MIT License - Free for academic/commercial use with attribution.